elisadegara/ChefBot/README.md

 # ChefBot
-Telegram bot which finds recipes for you with a given set of ingredients
+Telegram bot which finds recipes for you with a given set of ingredients.
+Group: Elisa Degara, Tommaso Giacomello.

 How to use the bot?
 - Install required libraries: pip install gensim numpy pandas scipy python-telegram-bot